 At the end, Holmes slightly misquotes Gustave Flaubert (the author of Madame Bovary).
 The actual quotation is "L'homme n'est rien, l'oeuvre - tout", but Holmes' version essentially means the same thing.
 It translates as "The individual is nothing, the work is everything."
 See more

 After Jabez Wilson tells Holmes of his situation, Dr. Watson shows Wilson out and shuts the door after him.
 Holmes then muses on Wilson's case with Watson sitting opposite him.
 The scene cuts to Prof. Moriarty for a moment.
-We then return to Holmes and Watson who both hurry out of Holmes's apartment through the front door, which is now wide open.
-See more
+The scene returns to Holmes and Watson who both hurry out of Holmes's apartment through the front door, which is now wide open.

 Dr. John Watson